CorrelationDetective/public/CDStream/CD executables/HowToRun.md

 3. The `algorithm` parameter can take the following values:
 	- streaming (to run CDStream base)
 	- oneshot (to run CD)
-	- hybrid (to run CDHybrid, which includes adaptive switching between the above two

 4. `n` indicates the amount of vectors that should be used from the data
 5. `tau` indicates the correlation threshold